 - Catching prey: Squid use two of their longer tenticles, a kind of specialized arm, to catch prey, whilst octopuses can use all of their arms to find prey.
 Squid also usually travel in large groups.

 - Swim: Squid swim through the water backward.
 Octopus do this too, but also tend to use two tentacles to walk along the seafloor (as their arms are more fliexble).

 - Size: Squid are generally bigger than octopi.

 - Intelligence: Squid are throught to be less intelligent that octopi, although they are still both intelligent animals.

-- Habitat: Squid tend to prefer open ocean to live in, whilst octoposes prefer the seafloor as their home.
+- Habitat: Squid tend to prefer open ocean to live in, whilst octoposes prefer seafloor dens as their home.

-We’ll explore these changes and interesting facts about each ocean creature more below.
+We’ll explore these differences and interesting facts about each ocean creature more below.

 What is a Squid?